-Organizations that are required to file Form 990-T only because they are liable for the proxy tax on lobbying and political expenditures must:
+Organizations that are required to file Form 990-T only because they are liable for the proxy tax on lobbying and political expenditures must complete the following.

-- Fill in the heading (the area above Part I) except items E, H, and I.
+The heading (above Part I) except items E, H, and I.

-- Enter the proxy tax on lines 37 and 39.
+- Lines 37 and 39.

+- Part IV.

-- Complete Part IV and the Signature area.
+- Signature area.

-Attach a schedule showing the proxy tax computation.
+- Attach a schedule showing the proxy tax computation.